Weather forecast UK latest - Hottest summer for a DECADE with scorching 32C temperatures within weeks, experts predict

 Weather forecast UK latest – Hottest summer for a DECADE with scorching 32C temperatures within weeks, experts predict

-‘THIS SUMMER COULD BE UP ONE OF THE WARMER ONES FROM THE PAST 10 YEARS’ SAYS BRITISH WEATHER SERVICES

-Forecasters say this summer could be the hottest in a decade as a 32C blast is set to hit the country within weeks.
+LA NINA IS HEADING TO THE UK AND WILL BRING WARM TEMPERATURES WITH IT

-La Nina, a climate pattern, will play a large part in the spike in warm weather.
+La Nina, a climate pattern, will play a large part in the potential spike in warm weather.

 Jim Dale, meteorologist for British Weather Services, said: “There will definitely be some spikes of heat as we go into summer when I expect to see temperatures in the high 20Cs or even the low 30Cs.